-You can interact with Frontline on the internet at https://login.frontlineeducation.com.
+You can interact with Frontline on the internet at Frontlineeducation.com.
 Here, you will be able to enter absences, check your absence schedule, update personal information, and exercise other features such as uploading your lesson plans for substitutes to view online.